voideditor/void/CONTRIBUTING.md

 ### Core

-- Migrate the LineMage extension to live natively in VS Code.
-There's initial work here at `linemage.contribution.ts`.
+- Migrate the Void extension to live natively in VS Code.
+There's initial work here at `void.contribution.ts`.

 - Allow access to the VS Code extension marketplace.